andyt96/MasteringGit/README.md

 `git pull` - Downloads your files from your Git repo

 ## The Files in this Repo
 The files are just basic HTML and CSS files.
 They don't contain anything important.
 I created these files so that I have something to commit and push to this repo using the command line.
-You can see the files live on [here](https://andyt96.github.io/Git-Project/).
+You can see the files live [here](https://andyt96.github.io/Git-Project/).